Private Equity in South Africa

-Other than that the working hours would depend on the size of the funds that particular funds handle.
-For big funds, the working hours are often quite high which gives no room for work-life balance.
-On the other hand, the small funds have lesser working hours per week.
+Other than that, the working hours would depend on the size of the funds that particular funds handle.
+For big funds, the working hours are often quite high, which gives no room for work-life balance.
+On the other hand, small funds have lesser working hours per week.

 Private Equity Salaries in South Africa

-The average salary of private equity associate in South Africa is ZAR 573,913 per year.
-But even after having such salary, not many people stick to the job over 10 years.
-It was also found that to remain in this job and perform well, one skill is important and it is “financial analysis”.
+The average salary of a private equity associate in South Africa is ZAR 573,913 per year.
+But even after having such a salary, not many people stick to the job over 10 years.
+It was also found that to remain in this job and perform well, one skill is important, and it is “financial analysis.”